rdlauer/articles/platform/hybrid-to-native-platform-deprecation/post.md

 	    </ul>
 	</section>

-...and convert it to a truly native view with NativeScript:
+...and convert it to a truly native view with NativeScript-flavored markup:

 	<StackLayout>
 	    <Label text="todos" class="title" />